Hallie Olivere Biden

-Hallie K. Biden (née Olivere) (born July 6, 1973) is an American school counselor, non-profit executive, and member of the Biden family.
+Hallie K. Biden (née Olivere; born July 6, 1973) is an American school counselor, non-profit executive, and member of the Biden family.
 She worked as a school counselor at the Tatnall School in Wilmington, Delaware and at Archmere Academy in Claymont, Delaware.
-In 2002, she married Beau Biden, a son of U.S. President Joe Biden and Neilia Hunter Biden.
+In 2002, she married Beau Biden, a son of 46th U.S. President Joe Biden and Neilia Hunter Biden.
 They lived in Wilmington while her husband served as the Attorney General of Delaware.

-After her husband's death from glioblastoma in 2015, Biden became the chairwoman of the board of directors for the Beau Biden Foundation For the Protection of Children.
+After her husband's death from glioblastoma in 2015, Biden became the chairwoman of the board of directors for the Beau Biden Foundation for the Protection of Children.

 She received media attention and scrutiny for her romantic relationship with Beau's brother Hunter Biden from 2016 to 2019.

 Early life and education

-Biden was born on July 6, 1973, in Greenville, Delaware to Louis Ronald "Ron" Olivere and Joan Berger.
+Biden was born on July 6, 1973, in Greenville, Delaware, to Louis Ronald "Ron" Olivere and Joan Berger (1945–2022).
 Her mother, who was a childhood friend of Joe Biden, owned a drycleaning business.
-She is of Jewish background.
+Her mother is of Jewish descent.
 She was educated at the Tatnall School, a private college preparatory school near Wilmington, Delaware.